sakshi2003-code/BlogVerse/README.md

 # BlogVerse

-Blog Website, a platform where you can share, read, and explore a wide variety of content.
+BlogVerse, a platform where you can share, read, and explore a wide variety of content.
 This project is built with React to deliver a seamless and dynamic user experience.

 ## Features
 - **Dynamic Blog Content**: Create, read, update, and delete blog posts.